rolspace/www.rolandoramos.tech/_posts/2014-05-25-modify-validation-messages-in-mvc-jquery-validation.markdown

     [Required]
     public int Age { get; set; }

     [Phone]
     public string PhoneNumber { get; set; }
 }
 {% endhighlight %}

-In order to edit items from this class, we will use a view with a form that contains <code>Html.ValidationMessageFor</code> helper methods to display the validation errors for the Employee class properties.
+In order to edit items from this model, we will use a Razor view with a form that contains <code>Html.ValidationMessageFor</code> helper methods to display the validation errors for the Employee class properties.

 {% highlight html %}
 <div class="form-group">